alireza-spec/FN/README.md

 <div align="center">

-Made with 🎬, ☕, and a lot of patience.
+Made with ❤️, 🎬, ☕, and a lot of patience.
-با ❤️، ☕ و کلی صبر ساخته شده.

 </div>